tomsteele/smitty/README.md

                                        template, and value may be a constant or a newline separated file.
                                        Value file and to_file must have the same amount of lines.
       -a files                         Attach comma separated list of files.
-      --cid                            Enable CID embeding of images for email attachments, default is false.
+      --cid                            Enable CID embedding of images for email attachments, default is false.
       --server SERVER                  SMTP Server, default is localhost.
       --port PORT                      SMTP Port, default is 25.
       --ssl                            Use SSL, default is false.